collective-soundworks/soundworks-plugin-init/README.md

 # `@soundworks/plugin-platform`

-> `soundworks` plugin for checking availability and initializing the features required by the application and that may require a user gesture (e.g. for resuming a given audio context.
+> `soundworks` plugin for checking availability and initializing the features required by the application.
+The plugin provides an entry point for features that may require a user gesture (e.g. resuming an audio context).
+>

-> The plugin can also be used to simply add a splash screen to the application, by leaving the required features empty.
+> The plugin can simply be used to add a splash screen to the application.

 ## Table of Contents